aflueckiger/KED2023/docs/materials/installation_guide.md

     ```bash
     git --version
     ```
-    When you see something like this `git version 2.x`, the installation was successfull.
+    When you see something like this `git version 2.x`, the installation was successful.

 Source: [OSXDaily](https://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/)